iqm-finland/cortex-cli/README.rst

 Use with Cirq-on-IQM, Qiskit-on-IQM, etc.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Adapters based on IQM Client, such as Cirq-on-IQM and Qiskit-on-IQM, can use the tokens file maintained by Cortex CLI.
-This way you don't need to provide the authentication server url, username and password to the adapter library itself.
+Adapters based on IQM Client, such as Cirq-on-IQM and Qiskit-on-IQM, can take advantage of the tokens file maintained by Cortex CLI.
+This way you won't need to provide the authentication server url, username and password to the adapter library itself.
 To achieve this, follow the instructions printed on the screen after running ``cortex auth login``.
 Namely, set the ``IQM_TOKENS_FILE`` environment variable to point to your tokens file, for example:

 .. code-block:: bash